COSMIC-SETI/FrontPage/SoftwareSystem/subsys_BLADE.md

 The beamformer kernel for BLADE is optimised for data-shapes with greater number of spectra.

 The "number of fine-spectra" CLI argument directly determines how many spectra the beamformer operates on at a time.
 But, as per the note in the [Beamformation Section](#beamformation-calculation), the phasors are calculated for one time-stamp across all the input spectra.

-**seticore's Dedoppler Search**

-For a worthwhile signal search to be conducted, at least 10 spectra should be provided.

-The "number of fine-spectra" CLI argument directly determines how many spectra the seticore search operates on at a time.